 The Administrative Court has handed down judgment in the case of Dr X which raises important issues about the extent to which a regulator may have to modify its usual publication procedures for reporting disciplinary outcomes where the practitioner claims that publication would expose him or her to a real and immediate risk of death.

 Dr X appeared before the Medical Practitioners Tribunal (MPT) to face allegations of dishonesty and sexual misconduct.
-The latter arose from an online conversation of a sexual nature he had pursued with an individual who, in the course of the exchange, told Dr X that he was 15 years old and had a 14 year-old friend who would also like to meet Dr X. In fact, Dr X was communicating with a member of a paedophile vigilante group who reported his conduct to the police who in turn reported it to the GMC.
-The dishonesty arose from the fact that when confronted with the allegations, Dr X had repeatedly lied to both the police and his employing Hospital Trust by claiming that he had a therapeutic motive for continuing the conversation after he discovered his interlocutor’s supposed age.
+The latter arose from an online conversation of a sexual nature Dr X had pursued with an individual who, in the course of the exchange, told Dr X that he was 15 years old and had a 14 year-old friend who would also like to meet Dr X. In fact, Dr X was communicating with a member of a paedophile vigilante group who reported the conduct to the police who in turn reported it to the GMC.
+The dishonesty arose from the fact that when confronted with the allegations, Dr X had repeatedly lied to both the police and the employing Hospital Trust by claiming a therapeutic motive for continuing the conversation after the discovery of the interlocutor’s supposed age.
 The MPT found the misconduct to be made out on both counts and suspended Dr X from the Register for 12 months.

-Dr X argued that disclosure of the outcome of the hearing (even in the redacted form proposed by the GMC) would lead him to take his own life rather than face the disapproval of his family and the public at large.
+Dr X argued that disclosure of the outcome of the hearing (even in the redacted form proposed by the GMC) would lead to Dr X’s suicide rather than facing the disapproval of family and the public at large.